 2. Filler Wire Requirements

 CuAI8 is the filler wire for welding Brass through the MIG welding method.
 It may not give the best color.
 But, the result will be better than other filler wires.
-Aim at choosing a filler metal that has a considerable amount of filler metal.

 3. Safety Equipment